Paul Brooks is an ex-Lancashire police officer. He is also a Magistrate in the courts of Lancashire.

-Good cause or not, the police are not allowed to ‘dispose of‘ any items below £2,000, they must sell them.
+Good cause or not, the police are not allowed to ‘dispose of‘ any items above £2,000, they must sell them.
 After all, this Motorcycle was paid with TAX payers money.

 Furthermore, the Motorcycle, a pristine BMW, PN07 ECJ, fully kitted out.
 It was worth well in excess of £7,000 and was intentionally and fraudulently ‘de-valued‘ by Lancashire police to a value of only £1,500, this was to put the bike within the threshold of ‘disposable items’, this one was then disposed of to a “SERVING MAGISTRATE and ex-cop, Paul Brooks”.

 Confirmation of the authorisation to donate (de-value) was provided by Clive Grunshaw but in a request to Lancashire police, they attempted to redact the name.
 This is the Freedom of Information request to Lancashire police.